minvws/nl-rdo-woo-web/README.md

 **Design, context and contribution information of the project OpenMinVWS can be found [here](https://github.com/minvws/nl-rdo-woo-coordination-public)).**

+Note: The published version does not include the Rijksoverheid theme used on OpenMinVWS.
+The site look and feel is very minimal out of the box.

 ## Technical information

 For technical info, see the [Technical](docs/technical.md) documentation.